What are you looking for in a STiMer?

 How much time does STiM require?

-STiM participation includes the weekend training, fundraising, and other outside reading and assignments.
+STiM participation includes 4 weekend trainings(3 in the spring, one in the fall), fundraising, and other outside reading and assignments.
 We encourage you to think of it like having an extra 2-hour class.
 You should adjust your class and employment workload accordingly, or you'll find yourself stretched too thin to receive the full measure of the experience.

 We also require that you clear out your schedule on the Friday afternoons of STiM weekends to allow yourself time to travel to the conference.
 When possible, please schedule your classes accordingly.